 In a large bowl, whisk together the flour, baking powder, salt, and cinnamon.
 In a glass measuring cup, whisk together water with the maple syrup.
 Add the liquid to the flour mixture and mix until just combined.
 Do not over mix; batter should have some lumps.

-Heat large nonstick skillet or griddle over medium high heat.
+Heat a large nonstick skillet or griddle over medium high heat.
 Pour 1/4 cup of batter onto the skillet, and sprinkle blueberries on top, if using.
 Repeat with remaining batter, allowing room between pancakes for flipping.
 When small bubbles appear in the center of the pancakes, quickly flip to other side.
 Allow to cook on the other side until golden and cooked through, about one minute more.
 If batter gets too thick, add a little more water, one tablespoon at a time.

 Serve pancakes with warm maple syrup.